chris-hypergolic/ultra-giraffe-8f303/src/pages/index.md

     background_color: gray
 seo:
   title: School Streets for Earlswood
+  description: >-
-  description: 'Calling all residents and parents of Earlswood: '
+    Calling all residents and parents of Earlswood: we’re starting a conversation about bringing School Streets to our neighbourhood.
   extra:
     - name: 'og:type'
       value: website